kathysledge/smig/docs/schema-reference/events.md

 ## What are events for?

+Events move business logic into the database layer, ensuring it runs consistently regardless of which application or query modifies the data.
 Instead of handling every side effect in your application code, events let you:

 - **Audit changes** — Log who changed what and when
 - **Sync data** — Update related records automatically